OrsoBruno96/analysis-tools/README.md

 To produce files for the CombineTool you can run the script `bin/script/merge_files_for_combine.py`.

 The programs `AddNormalizationToFile`, `AnalysisQGLBtag`, `MoveRoohisto`, `PlotStackStyle`, `PlotWithStyle`, `RatioPlot`, `SplitTree` are utils file written by me.
 The names should suggest their use.

+Please set the variable `base_dir` in the file `bin/script/settings_parallelization.py` before running stuff.
+It's the only absolute path that really needs to be set manually.